 Every evening a cleaning crew scrambled along a suspended cat walk to clean the glass windows that stood between Futurama and the riders with Bon Ami.
 Repairs were made to the landscape as trees often tumbled over and had to be set upright or new buildings had to be added.
 R. H. Murray, head of the crew, would report the evening’s events to Norman Bel Geddes on a daily basis: “Rubber roads completely dusted,” “Twenty – six buildings re – glued to their bases,” and “Renewed snow on the mountains.”

 Because the lights over the diorama caused its temperature to rise to 103 degrees, an elaborate air conditioning system was installed to prevent the buildings and other artifacts from collapsing.

 Overly observant riders of Futurama often contacted the GM pavilion with complaints or suggestions for improvement.
 One boat enthusiast noted the sails on the boats were shown going into the wind.
 A number of individuals pointed out that the nighttime highways should have lights to aid motorists and, in this automobile age, no gas stations were shown.

 Perhaps the most interesting complaint came from an Ohio resident who was furious the future had no churches.
 Bel Geddes assistants carefully pointed out twelve churches, including one in the rural scene, a monastery in the mountains and a Gothic cathedral in the final city.

 In 1939 GM produced a film titled "To New Horizons" which takes you through a tour of Futurerama.

-Here is a link to "new Horizons" on archive.com so you can view the film.
+Here the a link to "new Horizons" on archive.com so you can view the film.
 The run time is 22:59.
 You can also download the film from the Archive site in a variety of resolutions ... enjoy.